How tropical are seven- and eight-particle amplitudes?: and cluster adjacency of (N)MHV seven-particle amplitudes

 The fusion of cones of the cluster fan translates to the fusion of vertices of the cluster polytope, which correspond to the clusters of the cluster algebra.
 As can be seen from the $f$-vectors, this results in the removal of seven codimension-$2$ faces from the polytope.
 The corresponding dimension-$2$ faces of the cluster fan are each spanned by two rays.
 From the correspondence of the rays with the cluster variables we can thus read off which pairs of cluster variables are removed.
 The results are given in table \ref{tab:missingDim2Faces}.
 It turns out that the seven faces removed in $\TPTC{4,7}$ with respect to the $\E_6$ cluster polytope are precisely those given by eq.~\eqref{equ:extendedClusterAdjacencyP2}.

 Note that only the faces related to eq.~\eqref{equ:extendedClusterAdjacencyP2} and not their reflected counterparts are missing in $\TPTC{4,7}$.
-This implies that the totally positive tropical configuration space is not symmetric under reflections, which is a symmetry of the cluster algebra and the associated amplitudes.
+This implies that the totally positive tropical configuration space is not symmetric under a dihedral reflection, which as we mentioned at the beginning of this section, is a symmetry of the cluster algebra and the associated superamplitudes.
 There are two ways to complete $F_{4,7}$ to a reflection symmetric fan -- either by including the missing faces or by further removing their reflection.

 Further removing faces results in a fan with $f$-vector $(42, 385, 1393, 2387, 1995, 651)$, where the dimension-$2$ faces missing with respect to the $\E_6$ cluster fan are precisely those given by eqs.~\eqref{equ:extendedClusterAdjacencyP1} and \eqref{equ:extendedClusterAdjacencyP2}.
 This fan was obtained by removing the reflection of the seven missing dimension-$2$ faces, which in turn causes higher-dimensional faces to fuse in a way reverse but equivalent to the fusing of cones described in section \ref{sec:clusterAlgebras:tropG}.